mohanedattef/Twitter-Purge/README.md

 # Files
 **purge.py** Simply executes the purge with no interface provided, granted you've provided it with all of your api keys and access tokens.
 **purgeauth.py** Is the file that was packaged that you might install to use it, it implements the  3-Legged OAuth to allow all users to use the script.

+# Up next
+will be turning this into a webapplication later on